-Hunting crocodiles in Africa can only be done in partnership with a professional hunter (PH).
+Hunting crocodile in Zimbabwe can only be done in partnership with a professional hunter (PH).

-Baiting is the tried and tested method used in most crocodile hunts.
-It is the best way to lure a crocodile out from the safety of water onto land where it is much more vulnerable.
+Baiting is the tried and tested method used in most hunts.
+It is the best way to lure him out from the safety of water onto land where it is much more vulnerable.

 The use of a blind, usually constructed about 80 yards from the bait, is almost always successful.
 Stalking should only be used by the most experienced hunters.

 As mentioned above, crocodiles have excellent senses of sight, smell and hearing and take note of birds alarm calls.
-Therefore, stalking your crocodile will always prove to be a difficult challenge.
+Therefore, stalking will always prove to be a difficult challenge.

 When stalking, your aim should be to get within 50 – 200 yards of your trophy.
 The closer you are able to get the better.